Habitat for Humanity Tajikistan

 How Habitat addresses the need

-Habitat Tajikistan is working in partnership with both local and international nongovernmental organizations, local and national governments.
+Habitat Tajikistan is working in partnership with both local and international nongovernmental organizations, microfinance institutions and banks, local and national governments.
 Many innovative programs in Tajikistan are now ready to expand and serve substantially more families.

 Here are some examples of Habitat projects in Tajikistan: